 Figure 6.49.1-2: 3GPP network selecting the best application server instance at the UE location based on analytics from the NWDAF

+In addition, the Application Server Performance Analytics provided by the NWDAF can be used by the SMF to determine the DNAI path that offers the best performance at the UE location.

 Two alternatives are provided.
 In Alternative 1 the NWDAF collect from the AF, QoS performance data such as Average Packet Delay, Average Loss Rate and Throughput that the NWDAF uses to derive analytics for Application Server performance.
 In alternative 2, the Observed Service Experience analytics are leveraged where the NWDAF collect from the AF measured MOS performance data from each Application Server instance.

 6.49.2.1 Description of solution